-The Australian litigation funding market, measured by revenue, was \$141.2 million in 2020, compared to Australia's \$23 billion legal services market (Jason Geisker and Dirk Luff, The Third Party Litigation Funding Law Review, The Law Reviews, 4th edition, 2021).
+The Australian litigation funding market, measured by revenue, was A\$128.4 million in 2020-2021, a slight reduction compared to 2020, which may be due to increased regulations applicable to third-party funders under the Corporations Amendment (Litigation Funding) Regulations 2020 (Cth) (Jason Geisker and Dirk Luff, The Third Party Litigation Funding Law Review, The Law Reviews, 5th edition, 2021).
 A significant proportion of litigation funding relates to insolvency disputes and class actions for tort claims, investor claims, product liability claims and environmental claims.
 Funding claims referred to arbitration in Australia is occurring more frequently, albeit still less often than litigation funding.